adryanfrey/company-research/README.md

 # Engineering Assignment

 Your task is to enhance a small app that allows users to ask qualifying questions about a given company.
-Your final submission should adhere to the design language of the [Venta AI application](https://app.getventa.ai) and feature a functioning company research tool.
+Your final submission should feature a functioning company research tool.
 The starting repository contains a basic UI with a mocked-up backend.

 ## Objectives
 Your solution should showcase your ability to:
-- Write clean, maintainable, and well-documented code.
+- Write clean, maintainable, and well-documented code (we care about code quality when grading this assignment!)
-- Develop a high-quality and user-friendly interface following our design language.
+- Develop a high-quality and user-friendly interface.
 - Implement efficient logical structures and data handling.

 ## Tasks

-### 1. UI Improvements
+### 1. UI
+- Implement the logic of the company research tool
 - Improve the look and feel of the provided UI and follow the visual style of the [Venta AI application](https://app.getventa.ai) (a login is not possible)
 - Add validation of user input (valid website URL and at least one question entered)